nngocanhthu/Music-Recommendation-Model/README.md

 # Music-Recommendation-Model
 This report aims to develop a recommendation system for the KKBox music streaming service.

+# Music-Recommendation-Model

+## 1. Objective
+This report aims to develop a recommendation system for the KKBox music streaming service.

+## 2. Data Description
 The dataset is retrieved from [KKBox's Music Recommendation Challenge](https://www.kaggle.com/c/kkbox-music-recommendation-challenge).
-KKBox, recognized as Asia’s leading music streaming platform, boasts a vast library comprising over 30 million tracks, predominantly in the Asia-Pop genre.
-While currently employing a collaborative filtering-based algorithm with matrix factorization and word embedding techniques in their recommendation system, there is a belief that integrating new methodologies could yield superior results.

-The project unfolds through various stages, beginning with data preparation tasks, including data loading, merging dataframes and data cleaning.
-Subsequently, an Exploratory Data Analysis (EDA) is conducted to glean insights into user demographics, song preferences, and the overall performance of the KKBox system.
-In this part, we will use visualizations to better illustrate some characteristics related to app users such as Users\’ age distribution, gender demographics, others related to songs like popular artists, and the geographical distribution of song plays.

-The focal point of the project lies in constructing a music recommender system with classification methods.
-To ascertain the optimal model, we evaluate four distinct models: Logistic Regression, Decision Tree, Random Forest, and Naive Bayes.
-Each model undergoes a process of hyperparameter tuning to enhance its performance.
-Subsequently, we compare the accuracies of these models and select the one with the highest accuracy.
-Additionally, we conduct a feature importance analysis to discern the significant contributors to the overall model performance.
+KKBOX provides a training data set consists of information of the first observable listening event for each unique user-song pair within a specific time duration.
+Metadata of each unique user and song pair is also provided.
+The dataset includes:
+- **train.csv**: Contains user-song interaction data and target labels indicating recurring listening events.
+- **test.csv**: Similar to train.csv but without target labels, used for model testing.
+- **sample_submission.csv**: Template for submitting predictions.
+- **songs.csv**: Metadata about songs including song length, genre, artist, composer, lyricist, and language.
+- **members.csv**: User information such as city, age (bd), gender, registration method, registration date, and expiration date.
+- **song_extra_info.csv**: Additional song information including song names and International Standard Recording Code (ISRC).

+## 3. Tools
+Python was utilized along with essential libraries:
+- **pandas**: Data manipulation and analysis.
+- **numpy**: Numerical computations and array operations.
+- **scikit-learn (sklearn)**: For machine learning algorithms, including Decision Tree, Random Forest, Naive Bayes, Logistic Regression.
+- **matplotlib** and **seaborn**: For data visualization.

+## 4. Implementation
+The project implementation involved the following steps:
+1. **Data Cleaning**: Preparing the data by handling missing values, outliers, and incorrect data entries.
+2. **Data Transformation**: Transforming the data into suitable formats for analysis.
+3. **Feature Engineering**: Creating new features to improve model performance.
+4. **Model Building**: Implementing various machine learning models and choose the best model by evaluation metrics.

+## 5. Outcome
+A prediction model with approximately 69% accuracy.